We just made easter a lot more enjoyable - no missing out this year - shop our easter collection

 Make your own gluten free hot cross buns this Easter.
 These are well worth the little bit of extra time they take to prepare time.
 You will be devouring these spicy buttered little morsels in no time at all.
 Not to mention the delicious aroma of them baking filling your house and getting everyone into Easter celebration mood.

-Pipe on crosses and leave to rise in a warm, draft free place.
-There is no set time for rising but they should be nearly doubled in size.
+Leave the buns to rise in a warm, draft-free place.
+There is no set time for rising, but they should nearly double in size.

-Once risen, bake in a hot oven, 200°C for 20-25 minutes until they are golden brown in colour.
+Once risen, bake in a preheated oven at 200°C for 20–25 minutes, or until golden brown.

-Remove from tin and leave to completely cool on a wire rack before eating.
+Remove the buns from the tin and allow to cool completely on a wire rack before eating.

 Serve with lashings of butter.
 These keep well in a cotton bread bag on the bench.
 They are best served warm.
 A light toasting on the second day (if you have any left) will freshen them up.
 Best served warm with lashings of butter.
 These will keep well on the bench in a cotton bread bag.
 A light toasting on the second day (if you have any left) will freshen them up or try our Hot Cross Bun and Butter Pudding.